 Anything made before 1995 that was popular fits the bill.

 I think what changed their minds was that Disney suddenly found they had the perfect actor available in the form of Chris Pratt.
 He was just the right age to play young Indy.
 He had the square jawed good looks.
 He could fill theater seats.
 He has an office at Disney-Marvel, so the relationship is already in place.
 Hell, Pratt is even an American.
 That doesn't happen much anymore.
 Well, there are leads who are American but they are almost all former child actors and it shows.
 Normally producers have to go to Europe when they cast rugged adventurers anymore.
 So that was nice too.
+Everything looked liked a go.
+The project was green lit and Pratt was onboard.

 There was a reason for this.